 State Records are not documented for non-game species.

 For a great adventure close to home, go fishing at a small stream with a little spinner (Mepps size 0, for example).
 For even more fun, try fly fishing with small wet (sinking) flies.
 Keep a few to use as live bait the next time you go fishing for bigger fish, or to use as cut bait for catfish.

-Male Creek Chubs breed by preparing a nest in the gravel-bottomed run by mounding up gravel about 3 inches high and several feet in length using the snout and mouth.
-Spawning activity commences in May when the water temperature reaches about 65 degrees F. Eggs are deposited in the nest by one or more females over a period of 2 weeks and covered with gravel by the male as nest building continues.
+Male Creek Chubs prepare a nest in the gravel-bottomed run by mounding up gravel about 3 inches high and several feet in length using their snout and mouth.
+Spawning activity starts in May when the water temperature reaches about 65 degrees F. Eggs are deposited in the nest by one or more females over 2 weeks and covered with gravel by the male as nest building continues.
 The male guards the nest against intruders with tubercle displays or swimming in a ritualized combative posture.

 Creek Chubs provide some angling in small streams, particularly for young fishermen, and are an excellent food fish.
 This species is one of the principal bait fishes because they are hardy, abundant and easily kept in confinement.
 In the wild they are an important forage fish for sport fish species.